 Find Regulatory Guides.
 Read about the purpose of a regulatory guide (RG).

 Locate Generic Communications documents.
 Review the purpose of each type of generic communications.
+Review several recently issued documents of each type.

 Find NUREGs.
 Read about the different types of NUREG documents and determine how you can tell the difference.